Subpolynomial trace reconstruction for random strings and arbitrary deletion probability: Introduction

-Holenstein, Mitzenmacher, Panigrahy, and Wieder \cite{HMPW08} gave an algorithm for reconstructing random strings from the deletion channel using polynomially many traces, assuming the deletion probability $q$ is sufficiently small.
-Peres and Zhai \cite{PZ17} proved that $\exp(O( \log^{1/2}n ))$ many traces suffice for the deletion channel when the deletion probability $q$ is below $1/2$.
-Before the current work, the upper bound on the number of traces required for $q \geq 1/2$ was the same as for worst case strings, i.e., $\exp(O( n^{1/3} ))$ \cite{DOS16,NP16}.
-We improve the upper bound for all $q\in[0,1)$, and prove a result which also holds when we allow insertions. \begin{theorem} For $n\in\N$ let $\x\in\{0,1 \}^n$ be a bit string where the bits are chosen uniformly and independently at random.
-Given $q,q'\in[0,1)$ there exists $M>0$ such that for all $n$ we can reconstruct $\x$ with probability $1-o_n(1)$ using $\lceil\exp(M\log^{1/3}n)\rceil$ traces from the deletion-insertion channel with parameters $q$ and $q'$. \end{theorem} We remark that the upper bound $\exp(O(\log^{1/3} n))$ in the main theorem is the best one can obtain without also improving the upper bound $\exp(O(n^{1/3}))$ for worst case strings.
-This holds because, given an arbitrary string of length $m = \log_{2+\eps} n$ for $\eps>0$, this string will appear in a random length $n$ string with probability converging to 1 as $n\rta\infty$.
+We remark that the trace reconstruction problem is significantly more difficult for $q>1/2$ \footnote{ Suppose that $q>1/2$, the string $\w$ is an arbitrary string of length $(1-q)n$, and $\x$ is a random string of length $n$.
+Then it holds with probability at least $1-\exp(-cn)$ that $\w$ is a subsequence of $\x$.
+To see this, observe that the number of bits in $\x$ until we see $w_0$ is a geometric random variable of mean 2.
+Iterating, existence (with probability $1-\exp(-cn)$) of an appropriate subsequence holds by concentration for the sum of independent geometric random variables of mean 2.
+Therefore, by a union bound, if $q>1/2$, then any subexponential collection of strings of length $(1-q)n$ (typical for traces of the deletion channel) are, with high probability, all substrings of a random string $\x$ of length $n$. } and that the alignment algorithm used by Peres and Zhai fails fundamentally in this case.
+Moreover, the upper bound $\exp(O(\log^{1/3} n))$ in Theorem \ref{thm:main} is the best one can obtain without also improving the upper bound $\exp(O(n^{1/3}))$ for worst case strings.
+Indeed, given an arbitrary string of length $m = \log_{2+\eps} n$ for $\eps>0$, this string will appear in a random length $n$ string with probability converging to 1 as $n\rta\infty$.
 In particular, a given worst case string of length $m$ is likely to appear in our random string, and the best known algorithm for reconstructing this string requires $\exp(\Omega(m^{1/3})) = \exp(\Omega(\log^{1/3} n))$ traces.
+See Lemma 10 in \cite{MPV14} for the details of this reduction.

-We remark that our methods can be adapted easily to certain other reconstruction problems, e.g., to the case where one allows substitutions in addition to deletions and insertions, and the case where the bits in the input $\x$ are independent Bernoulli($r$) random variables for arbitrary $r\in(0,1)$, instead of $r=1/2$.
+We note also that our methods can be adapted easily to certain other reconstruction problems, e.g., to the case where one allows substitutions in addition to deletions and insertions, and the case where the bits in the input $\x$ are independent Bernoulli($r$) random variables for arbitrary $r\in(0,1)$, instead of $r=1/2$.
+There is also a simple reduction (described in e.g.\ \cite{MPV14} and \cite{DOS16}) of the trace reconstruction problem for larger alphabets to the case of bits.
+Moreover, as shown in \cite{MPV14}, trace reconstruction becomes much easier if the alphabet size grows as $\Omega(\log n)$.